WolfyzDBois-Student/Aliases/README.md

 - [WolfyzDBois](https://github.com/WolfyzDev)
 - [Chefmine8](https://github.com/Chefmine8)

-> [!TIP]
-> Upcoming feature:
+## Upcoming feature:
-> - Continue which does a git pull and opens rider (if is possible)
+- Continue which does a git pull and opens rider (if is possible)
-> - Extraction & Execution of an .AppImage app
+- Extraction & Execution of an .AppImage app